Easiest Way to Pack for a Move – a Quick Guide

 Protect Fragile Belongings

-Fragile items need to be wrapped separately in multiple layers of bubble wrap or paper and placed in a box filled with a padding material.
+Fragile items need to be wrapped separately in multiple layers of bubble wrap or paper and placed in a box filled with padding material.
 Also, be generous with padding when filling in the gaps between the items to prevent them from shifting during transport.

 Pack the Essentials Separately

-Essentials should be packed the last, as you will need them immediately when you arrive.
+Essentials should be packed last, as you will need them immediately when you arrive.
 For example, you will definitely need the following stuff:

-• toiletries such as soap and towel
+• Toiletries such as soap and towels,

-• a sponge and a spray for cleaning
+• A sponge and a spray for cleaning,

-• scissors
+• Scissors,

-• kitchenware like plates and cutlery, glasses or cups
+• Kitchenware like plates and cutlery, glasses or cups.

-In the evening you will need bath towels and bedsheets and spare clothing for the next day.
+You will also need basic beverages such as water, coffee or tea sugar, milk, and some cookies.
+In the evening you will need bath towels, bedsheets, and spare clothing for the next day.
 Roll the film of your evening routine and pack accordingly.

 Get a guaranteed price